Ballari

-Ballari (formerly Bellary) is a city in the Ballari district in state of Karnataka, India.
+Ballari (/kn/, formerly Bellary) is a city in the Ballari district in state of Karnataka, India.

 Ballari houses many steel plants such as JSW Vijayanagar, one of the largest in Asia.
-Ballari district is also known as the ‘Steel city of South India’.
+Ballari district is also known as the 'Steel city of South India'.
 Ballari is also the headquarters for Karnataka Gramina Bank which almost has more than 1100 + branches in Karnataka.